 Best for: Custom coverage

-Amex Assurance is the travel insurance arm of American Express, though you don’t need to be a credit card customer to purchase a policy.
-The company has four pre-established plans, ranging from basic to platinum-level coverage, as well as customizable policies you can build to your liking.
+Amex Assurance is the travel insurance arm of American Express, but you don’t need to be a credit card customer to purchase a policy.
+The company has four established plans, ranging from basic to platinum-level coverage, as well as customizable policies you can build to your liking.
 Choose from medical and dental coverages, travel accident protection, lost baggage coverage, and more.

 Coverage: